 Degree audits will also be mailed to seniors in the fall and spring semesters.

 If you have any questions regarding your status or the degree audit itself, please contact the Registrar's Office via email at firstname.lastname@example.org or by phone at 617-422-7215.

 Forms to Submit to the Registrar's Office

-New England Law Bar Form - Deadline to submit the form to the Registrar's Office - December 7, 2012.
+New England Law Bar Form - Deadline to submit the form to the Registrar's Office - the Tuesday before Thanksgiving break.

 The New England Law Bar Form is intended for "office-use only, informing the Registrar's Office which state bar examinations students are intending to sit for.

 The information provided on the New England Law Bar Form by students is not provided to any state bar agencies.

 If you have any changes after you have submitted your form, please email them only to the Registrar's Office at email@example.com

 Second Bar Certification Form - Submit the form to Professor Coulthard

 If you are planning to take more than one bar exam concurrently (e.g., taking the NY and NJ bar examinations during the same bar exam administration) please complete a Second Bar Certification Form and bring to Professor Coulthard for his signature.